-With her experience as CEO of a company whose holistic understanding of identity is key to deploying actionable insights that grow and guard many of the world's largest corporations, Ms. Hook brings to the Board valuable experience as the Company is transitioning to a consumer-centric, highly digitalized business model.
+With her past experience as CEO of a company whose holistic understanding of digital identity is key to deploying actionable insights that grow and guard many of the world's largest corporations and her extensive public board experience, Ms. Hook brings to the Board valuable insights in the areas of cybersecurity, data privacy, and digital transformation as the Company is transitioning to a consumer-centric, highly digitalized business model.